Nick Gaetano

-Nick Gaetano is an artist, known for creating the 25th Anniversary Edition cover art for the works of Ayn Rand: Atlas Shrugged, The Fountainhead, Anthem, We the Living, Philosophy: Who Needs It, Capitalism: the Unknown Ideal, For the New Intellectual, The Early Ayn Rand, The Romantic Manifesto, and The Virtue of Selfishness.
+Nick Gaetano is an artist, known for creating the 25th Anniversary Edition cover art for works such as Ayn Rand: Atlas Shrugged, The Fountainhead, Anthem, We the Living, Philosophy: Who Needs It, Capitalism: the Unknown Ideal, For the New Intellectual, The Early Ayn Rand, The Romantic Manifesto, and The Virtue of Selfishness.
 He also created The Ayn Rand Postage Stamp.
-In 2002, the original art for the Anniversary Editions of The Fountainhead and Atlas Shrugged sold at auction for $118,000 (According to Gaetano he never got a penny for it).
+In 2002, the original art for the Anniversary Editions of The Fountainhead and Atlas Shrugged, which Gaetano had sold to collectors in the 1980s for roughly $5,000 each, sold at auction for $118,000.

 Biography

 Nick Gaetano was born in Colorado Springs, Colorado.
 He attended the Art Center College of Design where he received his education.
 He currently resides in Laguna Beach, California.

 Awards

 Nick Gaetano received the following awards: